BoiseState/CS321_Bioinformatics/README.md

 - a sample program named [`QueryGenerator.java`](data/queries/QueryGenerator.java) that generates random queries for testing

-Preferably, run your tests at home.
+Start off by running your tests at home.
 If you do need to run them on `onyx` please only run the smallest test (`test0.gbk`).

-We will setup [Amazon AWS](https://aws.amazon.com/) accounts for each student so that we can run our larger tests in the cloud.
-Running your tests on AWS is required so we can all get experience using the cloud.
+We will setup [Amazon AWS](https://aws.amazon.com/) accounts for each student so that we can run larger tests in the cloud. **Running your tests on AWS is required so we can all get experience using the cloud.**

 See the section on [Testers](#testers) for automated test scripts.